ianmarmour/nvidia-clerk/README.md

 ```

 ## FAQ
+### My issue is XXX

+First thing go to latest releases and download the latest version.

 #### exec: "google-chrome": executable file not found in %PATH%
 The path to google chrome needs to be added to the path.
 While reinstalling Chrome can fix it, a quick search on Google will show you how to do exactly this.